yoctoproject/poky/documentation/profile-manual/usage.rst

    root@crownbay:~# perf script -g python generated Python script: perf-script.py

-The skeleton script simply creates a python function for each event type in the perf.data file.
+The skeleton script simply creates a Python function for each event type in the perf.data file.
 The body of each function simply prints the event name along with its parameters.
 For example: